Serve Robotics (Postmates)Creating the Future of Last-Mile Delivery

 Technologies and Methodologies

-This project utilized the following technologies and approaches: Level 4 Autonomy, ML Perception & Control, Fleet Management Platform, Robot UX Design, Operator Tools, User Research.
+This project utilized the following technologies and approaches: Level 4 Autonomy, Regression Eval Sets, Safety-Critical Thresholding, Depot-Release Deployment Gate, Operator-Intervention UX, Fleet Management Platform, Robot UX Design, User Research.

 Why This Project Matters